alaincaltieri/crazyhorseapps-website/_apps/habitbutton.md

 excerpt: A gesture-first habit tracker with an ultra-minimalistic approach.
 ---

+A gesture-first habit tracker with an ultra-minimalistic approach.

-Habit Button is a gesture-first habit tracker with a single purpose: make completion instant.
+Habit Button is an habit tracker with a single purpose: make completion instant.
 No dashboards.
 No streak anxiety.
 No layers to navigate.

 Open the app → swipe → done.